What Is MLOps and How to Leverage It for Your Machine Learning Projects

 Ride-sharing: how Uber uses MLOps for a diverse set of applications

-Uber manages its ML models through an internal platform called Michelangelo, enabling seamless development, deployment, and operation of ML solutions at scale.
-Models are deployed to production in three modes: Online Prediction for real-time inference, Offline Prediction for batch predictions, and Embedded Model Deployment for edge inference via mobile applications.
+Uber manages its machine learning models through an internal platform called Michelangelo, enabling seamless development, deployment, and operation of ML solutions at scale.
+ML models are deployed to production in three modes: Online Prediction for real-time inference, Offline Prediction for batch predictions, and Embedded Model Deployment for edge inference via mobile applications.

 To ensure optimal model performance in production, Uber employs monitoring tools within Michelangelo to track model metrics and detect anomalies.
 Additionally, Uber applies a workflow system to manage the lifecycle of models in production, integrating performance metrics with alerts and monitoring tools for efficient operations.